 Call the Law Offices of Anidjar & Levine Today

 A Cape Coral highway accident lawyer can advise you and provide several services throughout the course of your insurance claim or lawsuit.
-Call the team at the Law Offices of Anidjar & Levine today at
+Call the team at the Law Offices of Anidjar & Levine today at 1-800-747-3733 to complete your free consultation and potentially pair you with a lawyer to start your case.

 You worry about getting better.
 We take care of everything else.